dcunhrya/MBMU-eval/README.md

-# How to Run MBMU VLM Eval Kit
+# How to Run MBMU VLM Eval Kit (Adding Medical VLM Support)
 ## DO THIS BEFORE ANYTHING
 ** Note: You must be on a device that has a GPU available **
 1) Install git-lfs